 Within the United States, I have taught children experiencing deep post-traumatic stress due to the effects of “reverse-migration separation phenomenon,” where infants were sent back to their home countries to be raised by extended family members and then brought back to the United States when they reach primary school age.
 I facilitated a workshop in San Francisco for staff from organizations working with populations that are vulnerable, i.e., new immigrants and survivors of abuse.
 In Tucson, I co-taught a series of classes for adults with Parkinson Disease and completed a 3-year dance residency at Arts for All, Inc., a nonprofit organization that provides art education for adults and children with diverse abilities.
 During my tenure at Arts for All, I co-directed the Arts for All Adult Dance Ensemble, a performing group of dancers with diverse abilities that presented original work at multiple local venues.
 I continue to co-teach a weekly creative dance class for youths with diverse abilities at Animas Center.
 I am a facilitator for AZ TASH, a volunteer-driven state chapter of an international grassroots organization that advocates for human rights and inclusion for people with diverse abilities.
 As part of my commitment to the principle that dance is for all, I also provide short, focused creative dance “moments” at local clubs and with the Arts Foundation for Tucson and Southern Arizona.

 I continue to develop and practice approaches to encourage and stimulate the art of inclusive dance through varied collaborations with artists and organizations of multiple disciplines, including Mettler Studios, Pima Community College, Satori School, Spirit Therapeutic Equestrian Program, Tucson Museum of Art and ZUZI!
 Dance Company.
-New collaborations with Pio Decimo Center and Integrative Touch for Kids begin in 2019.
+New collaborations with a diverse group of community organizations are being developed and expanded, including Pio Decimo Center, Integrative Touch for Kids, Hacienda at the Canyon, Splendido at Rancho Vistoso and Intuition Wellness Center.
 I hold onto the belief that every person can dance; and that through dance we discover connections with each other and with the world around us. dancesequences.org